Mmasoud1/HistoJS/README.md

 `http://localhost:8xxx/`

-A dockerized version will release soon for the api.
+A dockerized version will be released soon for the api.

-For DSA server, you need to create your account on any DSA servers and upload your OME image, cells mask, and channels metadata CSV file as in this link:
+For using the backbone DSA server, you need to create a user account on any DSA servers and upload your OME image, cells mask, and channels metadata CSV file to your collection as in this link:

 `https://styx.neurology.emory.edu/girder/#folder/5e361c5c34679044bda81b11`